Ansariya ambush: Possible security leak

 Bergman also claims that double agents in the SLA intelligence outfit played a role in the affair.

-In August 2010 Nasrallah revealed that Hizbullah had long been able to download the videos taken by Israeli drones overflying Lebanon.
-In August 1997 Hizbullah operatives had noticed an apparent Israeli interest in the area around Ansariya and concluded that they were planning a Kfour-type operation in the area.
+In August 2010 Nasrallah revealed that Hezbollah had long been able to download the videos taken by Israeli drones overflying Lebanon.
+In August 1997 Hezbollah operatives had noticed an apparent Israeli interest in the area around Ansariya and concluded that they were planning a Kfour-type operation in the area.
 Israeli drones returned several times to the area and seemed to be following a path from the beach, through the plantations to a place north of Ansariya.

 These revelations caused to an uproar in Israel.
 The IDF Chief of Staff Gabi Ashkenazi appointed a fourth commission of inquiry, headed by Col. (res.)
-Kobi Agmon, to examine whether the videos Hizbullah released were authentic.
+Kobi Agmon, to examine whether the videos Hezbollah released were authentic.

-The commission’s conclusion was that the videos were indeed genuine and that Hizbullah had somehow succeeded in downloading the transmissions from the drones.
+The commission’s conclusion was that the videos were indeed genuine and that Hezbollah had somehow succeeded in downloading the transmissions from the drones.

-Some of the footage released by Hizbullah was even taken during the actual operation in 1997.
-Hizbullah was apparently able to follow the Israeli troop movements on the ground, in real time, during the whole operation and the rescue effort.
-It was apparent that Israel had seriously underestimated Hizbullah technical capabilities.
+Some of the footage released by Hezbollah was even taken during the actual operation in 1997.
+Hezbollah was apparently able to follow the Israeli troop movements on the ground, in real time, during the whole operation and the rescue effort.
+It was apparent that Israel had seriously underestimated Hezbollah technical capabilities.
 But the conclusions of the fourth commission of inquiry was not made public.
 It was first revealed by the Israeli news site Ynet in 2017, 20 years after the incident.

 After these revelations the IDF started to encrypt video transmissions from drones.